tethysplatform/tethys/docs/tutorials/getting_started/websockets.rst

 Besides the message_box gizmo, a simple ``JavaScript`` conditional has been added to display and populate the message box if the message our websocket connection listened for is equal to ``New Dam``.

 Test the websocket communication by opening two instances of the dam inventory app at the same time.
-Add an dam in one instance, a message box will display on the home of the other instance suggesting a refresh to display the newly added dam.
+Add a dam in one instance, a message box will display on the home of the other instance suggesting a refresh to display the newly added dam.

 .. note::